Aldayr02/Software-Testing-Practice/README.md

 # Software testing
-# This is the repository to practice the excercise in the class
+# This is the repository to practice the exercises in the class